 Cities present sustainability challenges, and their size and complexity make it difficult to trial solutions flexibly.
-The Smart Sustainable Districts (SSD) is a Climate-KIC programme that works closely with highly ambitious districts across Europe to identify innovative solutions to their sustainability and climate change challenges.
+The Smart Sustainable Districts (SSD) is a EIT Climate-KIC programme that works closely with highly ambitious districts across Europe to identify innovative solutions to their sustainability and climate change challenges.

-Queen Elizabeth Olympic Park has been selected by Climate-KIC as one of the first districts to start working with their European-wide SSD programme to trial innovative sustainability solutions.
+Queen Elizabeth Olympic Park has been selected by EIT Climate-KIC as one of the first districts to start working with their European-wide SSD programme to trial innovative sustainability solutions.
 Together, the SSD partners co-develop integrated solutions which will have measurable environmental, social and economic benefits, these solutions will provide exemplars that can be replicated city-wide or in other districts.

 Areas of focus for Queen Elizabeth Olympic Park

 We are focusing on the four key themes listed below, with each project designed to provide the evidence that the selected solutions can deliver ‘factor four’ improvement (twice the environmental impact for half the cost) and can be replicated in future projects across the world.

 - Resource Efficient Buildings - Focusing initially on the iconic London Aquatics Centre and Copper Box Arena, this workstream will create tools and approaches to enable low cost, low energy, low environmental impact management and maintenance of future ready non-domestic buildings.

 - Energy Systems - The energy systems workstream will create an efficient, smart, low carbon, resilient energy ecosystem, with specific focal points including optimisation of district energy systems, community engagement and benefits and increased renewable energy generation.